Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 5. Lagging emotional regulation skills

 Many children haven’t learned how to handle big feelings yet.
-If they can’t calm down, ask for help, or cope with disappointment, you may see shouting, refusing, or “shutting down”.
+When they can’t calm down, ask for help, or cope with disappointment, you may see shouting, refusing, or shutting down.

 6. Mixed messages between home and school

 Rules can differ across settings.
-If your child isn’t clear on expectations at school, they may push boundaries.
-Consistent language (for example, “hands to self” and “use a calm voice”) helps.
+If your child isn’t clear on expectations at school, they may push limits.
+Consistent language across home and school helps a lot, for example “hands to self” and “use a calm voice”.

 Impact of emotional well-being